 Current members of the Barnard and Columbia community are welcome to make an appointment for a consultation with a Barnard research librarian.
 This service, which is intended for library users who need in-depth, advanced help with their research, can provide instruction in creating effective research strategies, help with identifying the best resources, in print or online, or an overview of new resources in a particular subject area.
 Sign-up for a consultation online.

-This program gives library users a personalized and direct link to the library.
+The Personal Librarian program gives library users a personalized and direct link to the library.
 Each First Year student and each academic department is matched with a Personal Librarian (PL) who serves as a single point of contact for the library - a "go-to" person for all things library-related.
 Your PL answers general library orientation questions, including Archives, Educational Technology and Media Services, and helps you navigate the Columbia University Library offerings, among other things.

 Barnard College takes the issue of plagiarism very seriously.
 The library provides resources to help students learn about plagiarism and how to avoid it: